While most every network professional has learned how to use traceroute, many may not understand its true power...

 as one of the most vital network troubleshooting tools.
 Traceroute is a packet-tracking tool that is available for most operating systems.
 It's more powerful than many might assume.
 It can be used by network administrators to detect bogus routes or potential redirects of traffic.
 Attackers can use traceroute to enumerate a path and for firewall discovery.

-How to use traceroute to determine the physical location of routers
+How to read a traceroute to determine the physical location of routers

-What else can we discern from understanding traceroute and its role as one of the most versatile network troubleshooting tools?
-The physical location of the routers the packets are passing through.
+We can also learn the physical location of the routers the packets are passing through from understanding how to use traceroute as a network troubleshooting tool.
 The two most widely used location identifiers are International Air Transport Association (IATA) codes and Common Language Location Identifier (CLLI) codes, a standardized method that pinpoints the physical locations of significant hardware at telco and carrier switching facilities.
 You will easily recognize IATA codes if you've ever flown.
-Line 3 displays DEN, which is the IATA code for Denver.
+Line 3 of our example displays DEN, which is the IATA code for Denver.
 An example of a CLLI code appears in line 4 of the traceroute.
 It indicates a location of Dallas.

 4 18 ms 19 ms 29 ms dllstxrnds1 [126.96.36.199]

-This particular hop indicates the following: dlls = Dallas, tx = Texas, rn = an office in Richardson and ds1 = the second digital telephone switch at the Richardson location.
+This particular hop indicates the following: dlls is Dallas, tx is Texas, rn is an office in Richardson and ds1 is the second digital telephone switch at the Richardson location.

-One final piece of information you may be able to determine from a traceroute is the type of device and port your connection is passing through.
+One final piece of information about how to use traceroute effectively: You may be able to determine from a traceroute the type of device and port your connection is passing through.
 For example, line 5 of the traceroute provides the following information:

 The naming format ae-#-# is most likely a Juniper device, Ethernet bundle in slot 2, port 52.

 Hopefully, these examples demonstrate some of the useful information that can be gleaned from a simple traceroute.
-Not everyone follows an exact naming convention, but with a little work, you can start to pick out many pieces of useful information.
-Such information can be useful to a network defender as well as attackers attempting to enumerate your infrastructure.
+Not everyone follows an exact naming convention, but with a little work, you can start to pick out many pieces of useful information once you know how to use traceroute.
+But be careful: Such information can be useful to a network defender, as well as attackers attempting to enumerate your infrastructure.